metal-stack/metal-roles/partition/roles/sonic-config/README.md

 # Log level of FRR.
 sonic_config_frr_syslog_level: # informational

-# Map of connections to other BGP parties (e.g. Internet or MPLS routers).
+# Map of connections to other BGP parties (e.g. internet or MPLS routers).
 sonic_config_interconnects:
   # The name is only a reference within the deployment.
 It will not be reflected on the switch.
   interconnect-name: